damienrochat/BikeTracks-API/README.md

 ## Before starting

-This project use GeoDjango, you need a spacial database installer before starting (tested with PostgreSQL + PostGIS).
+This project use GeoDjango, you need a spacial database installed before starting (tested with PostgreSQL 10.1 + PostGIS 2.4.2).

 You can easily create a Docker container with the following command :